shssoichiro/oxipng/README.md

 processed images.
 Not specifying either will keep the same interlacing state as the input image.
 Note: Interlacing can add 25-50% to the size of an optimized image.
 Only use it if you have a good reason. (*Not Yet Implemented*)
 * Strip: Used to remove metadata info from processed images.
-Used via `--strip` or `-s`.
+Used via `--strip [safe,all]`.
 Can save a few kilobytes if you don't need the metadata.
+"Safe" removes only metadata that will never affect rendering of the image.
+"All" removes all metadata that is not critical to the image.
+You can also pass a comma-separated list of specific metadata chunks to remove.

 More advanced options can be found by running `oxipng -h`.